 The autumnal equinox, the point where the Sun crosses the ecliptic in early autumn, is located halfway between Regulus and Spica, the brightest star in Leo.

 Regulus was one of the four Royal Stars of Persia, along with Fomalhaut, Antares, and Aldebaran, the brightest stars in the constellations Piscis Austrinus (the Southern Fish), Scorpius (the Scorpion), and Taurus (the Bull).
 These stars were considered to be the guardians of the sky in ancient Persia, around the year 3000 BCE.
 In Persian astronomy, the sky was divided into four districts and each district was guarded by one of the four bright stars.

 The name Regulus means “little king” or “prince” in Latin.
-In ancient Greece, the star was known as Basiliskos (“little king”), while the Romans knew it as Basilica Stella.
+In ancient Greece, the star was known as Basiliskos (“little king”), while in Rome it was known as Basilica Stella.
 It was the Polish astronomer and mathematician Nicolaus Copernicus who translated these names into Latin as Regulus.